jido/Quantity/README.md

 ### Examples

-Let's use non-extended exponent values 0 to 5, so that integer quantities up to a quintillion can be written exactly:
+Let's use non-extended exponent values _0_ to _5_, so that integer quantities up to a quintillion can be written exactly:

-One (15 significant figures)
+One _(15 significant figures)_
 ~~~
 0000000000011010001100100000000000000000000000000000000000000000
                \__100___/
 ~~~

-One hundred quadrillion (18 significant figures)
+One hundred quadrillion _(18 significant figures)_
 ~~~
 0001000110010000000000000000000000000000000000000000000000000000
     \__100___/